gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 #### Home

-In a Hugo website, each kind of page is informed (primarily) by just one of the many different kinds of templates available; yet the home page is special, because it gets its own kind of template, and its own template file.
+In a Hugo website, each kind of page is informed (primarily) by just one of the many different kinds of templates available; yet the homepage is special, because it gets its own kind of template, and its own template file.

-Hugo uses template file `layouts/index.html` to render the home page's HTML.
-Although Hugo's documentation may state that this file is the home page's only required template, Hugo's earlier warning message showed it actually looks for two different templates:
+Hugo uses template file `layouts/index.html` to render the homepage's HTML.
+Although Hugo's documentation may state that this file is the homepage's only required template, Hugo's earlier warning message showed it actually looks for two different templates:
 ```bash
 WARN: {date} {source} Unable to locate layout for homepage: [index.html _default/list.html]
 ```
 #### Empty

-When Hugo generated your theme, it included an empty home page template.
+When Hugo generated your theme, it included an empty homepage template.
-Whenever Hugo renders your website, it seeks that same template and uses it to render the HTML for the home page.
+Whenever Hugo renders your website, it seeks that same template and uses it to render the HTML for the homepage.
 Currently, the template file is empty, so the output HTML file is empty, too.
-Whenever we add rules to that template, Hugo will use them in rendering the home page:
+Whenever we add rules to that template, Hugo will use them in rendering the homepage:
 ```bash
 $ find * -name index.html | xargs ls -l
 -rw-r--r--  1 {user} {group}  0 {date} public/index.html